 The best option is usually phone training using tools like Zoom and TeamViewer to share screens and webcams.
 This way you save time getting to and from a location, you can schedule it from anywhere, and you get to interact with your trainer, ask them questions, and get to know the person behind the product.

 Another benefit of your trainer being in their own office is that he’s most likely surrounded by the rest of the team.
 From developers to directors, they can answer any questions and give you insights if, for example, you’d suggest a possible improvement.

 You will always be the person who knows your business best.
 You’ll know its needs, its pain points, and the what are the viable solutions.

-Therefore you’re the best person to decide whether training is for you or not.
+Therefore, you’re the best person to decide whether training is for you or not.
 But chances are that you’ve been in the field service business for some time.
 Therefore you know that the only way to get better at what you do is by learning from others.
-Software and training is no different from that.
+Field service management software and training is no different from that.

 After presenting all the ways in which Commusoft will help you improve your business and make life easier for your employees, we’ll work with your own questions and needs.
 This way, we make sure that we’ll accommodate the type of field service business you’re running.